getgauge/docs.gauge.org/getting_started/installing-gauge.rst

 Next Step:
 ==========

+.. cssclass:: csharp dynamic-content

+   Now that you've install Gauge, you can go ahead and create a C# testing project using Gauge.

+.. cssclass:: java dynamic-content

+   Now that you've install Gauge, you can go ahead and create a Java testing project using Gauge.

+.. cssclass:: javascript dynamic-content

    Now that you've install Gauge, you can go ahead and create a JavaScript testing project using Gauge.

+.. cssclass:: python dynamic-content

+   Now that you've install Gauge, you can go ahead and create a Python testing project using Gauge.

+.. cssclass:: ruby dynamic-content

+   Now that you've install Gauge, you can go ahead and create a Ruby testing project using Gauge.

 .. container:: page-navigator